mitre/emasser/docs/features.md

   - To invoke any boolean parameters use --parameterName for TRUE and --no-parameterName for FALSE
   - The eMASS API provides the capability of updating multiple entries within several endpoints, however this CLI only supports updating one entry at the time.

-## Invoking emasser CLI Commands
+## **Invoking emasser CLI Commands**

 The CLI invoke commands listed in this document shows them when executing from the source code (after a pull from GitHub).
-If an executable (.gem) is created the command to invoke the endpoint is different.
+If the emasser gem executable is installed (.gem) the command to invoke the endpoint is different.
 For example:
 - Invoking the GET systems endpoint from the source code is:

       bundle exec exe/emasser get systems all